In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.

 These links lead to a LockBit owned Tor website, laden with threats to leak sensitive data if the ransom is not paid.
 This serves as both a guide and a threat to victims, urging them to pay the ransom.

-The image below is the result inputting one of the LockBit 3.0 links in Criminal IP’s Domain Search.
+The image below results from inputting one of the LockBit 3.0 links in Criminal IP’s Domain Search.

 Malicious LockBit 3.0 File Analysis Results